 Frama-C aborts whenever any error occurs during one of these steps.
-However users can use the option -kernel-warn-key annot-error=active2 in order to continue after emitting a warning when an ACSL annotation fails to type-check.
+However users can use the option $-kernel-warn-abort=-annot-error^2$ in order to continue after emitting a warning when an ACSL annotation fails to type-check.